Madrid is a cosmopolitan and lively city (ep. 5)

 But Madrid also means nightlife.
-It is a city with a friendly atmosphere, but hectic, with cheerful people and always having fun.
+It is a city with a friendly but hectic atmosphere, with cheerful people and always having fun.
 At least in the Puerta del Sol area you can't get bored.
-Cafes and bars are open late at night.
-Or you can have a snack and sit quietly at one of the wells in the market.
+Cafes and bars are open late into the night.
+Or you can have a snack and sit quietly at one of the fountains in the market.

 Madrid has the largest number of bars per capita in Spain.
 Many Madrilenians dance all night and go to work in the morning.

-Madrid's nightlife is divided into areas: Plaza Mayor / Puerta del Sol is the most popular place for tourists, Cava de San Miguel, Cava Alta and Cava Baja streets are full of bars.
+Madrid's nightlife is divided into areas: Plaza Mayor / Puerta del Sol is the most popular location for tourists, the streets Cava de San Miguel, Cava Alta and Cava Baja are full of bars.
 There are many restaurants in the Plaza de Isabel II / Plaza de Oriente area.
-Argüelles / Moncloa is recognized as a student area - many clubs and fast foods.
+Argüelles / Moncloa is recognized as a student area - many clubs and fast food restaurants.

-One night I had the pleasure of attending a street concert, and the second night I saw the band of the church of Nuestra Señora del Carmen.
+One night I had the pleasure of attending a street concert, and the second night of seeing the marching band of the church Iglesia de Nuestra Señora del Carmen.
 Two memorable moments and I invite you to watch them below.

 About security, just fine.
-The Madrid police are present everywhere, even with civilian personnel.
+Madrid police are present everywhere, even with civilians.
 I can act quickly on any call and 3-4 crews come.
 I can say that I felt safe, although the tourist areas are real "treasures" for beggars.
 I even witnessed a few arrests.
-They say that in the SOL area they have pressure sensors and I always know how many people are in the market.
-This is how I can ensure an optimal number of policemen.
+It is said that in the SOL area they have pressure sensors and they always know how many people are in the market.
+This is how they can ensure an optimal number of police officers.